-It’s a tool of psychological aggression and compliance.
+Shame is a tool of psychological aggression and compliance.

-Shame researcher Brene Brown says that shame leverages our need to be worthy of love and basic respect.
+Researcher Brene Brown says that shame leverages our need to be worthy of love and basic respect.
 Shame punishes us with scorn, isolation, and by stoking feelings of unworthiness.

 When women use shame in a relationship, they attack something that every man feels deeply inside: what it (supposedly) means to be a man.